loganwoudstra/Weather-Web-App/README.md

 # Weather-Web-App
-A weather web app created using Django as a backend framework and Open Weather's API
+A weather web app created using Django as a backend framework and Open Weather Map's API

 ### Installing
 Make sure you install these modules in order to run the project